duleorlovic/tips/index.md

      git rebase master # call this while you are on some feature branch Versioning [SEMVER](http://semver.org/)

-If there is two accounts on bitbucket or github with different keys use `.ssh/config` file
+If there is two accounts on bitbucket or github with different keys use `.ssh/config` file and put:

     Host secure.bitbucket.org
       Hostname bitbucket.org